joedefen/MoveWindow/README.md

 # MoveWindow (a.k.a. mvwin)
-This script moves windows between monitors particularly for XFCE4 which provides no shortcuts for doing so.
+This script moves windows between monitors for:

+- XFCE4 (which provides no shortcuts for doing so)
+- KDE/Plasma
+- other linux desktops but w/o adjustment for its panels

 It requires python 3.4 or later.

 ## Usage
 ```